edloidas/roll-parser/README.md

 [...Array(4)].map(() => random(6))
 ```

-Even so the parse&roll functions uses checks to convert non-standard objects to `Roll` or `WodRoll`, explicit conversion can be used:
+Even so the parse&roll functions uses checks to convert non-standard objects to `Roll` or `WodRoll`, explicit conversion can be used in some cases:

 ```js
 const { convert } = require('roll-parser');